aikidomusubi/aikidomusubi.com/en/fees.md

 # Fees

 Registration is free of charge.
 We offer discounts for families.
-And we also give you 1 month free trial with no obligation.
+And we also give you 2 classes free trial with no obligation.
 For more information about the different fees and payment methods, [contact us]({{ site.url }}/{{ page.lang }}/contact/).

 <hr>